geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex5_Power_Platform_admin_center.md

 	-  Create a database for this environment: **No**

-13. Select **Save.**
+9. Select **Save.** <br/>

-‎
-‎**Note:** Trying to save this new environment record will result in an error message at the top of the **New environment** pane.
-The reason for this error is that a new environment requires at least 1 Gb of database capacity, which is not available with the tenant provided in your lab environment.
+	**Note:** Trying to save this new environment record will result in an error message at the top of the window.
+This message indicates you need at least 1 Gb of database capacity, which is not available in your VM lab environment.
+Close the **New environment** window.
-‎
-‎Select **Cancel**.

-14. In the **Power Platform admin center**, in the left-hand navigation pane, select **Resources**.

-15. Under the **Resources** group, select **Dynamics 365** **Apps**.
-This page displays the Dynamics 365 apps that are available to be installed in your tenant.

-16. Under the **Resources** group, select **Data integration**.
-This page displays statistics for all the latest Power Platform runs.
-Once you create your Power App and Power Automate flow in the upcoming lab exercises, you can return to this page to see the runs that have been made.

-17. Explore other areas of the **Power Platform admin center**, as desired.
+10. Explore other areas of the **Power Platform admin center**, as desired.

-18. When you are finished, close the **Power Platform admin center** tab in your browser.
+11. When you are finished, close the **Power Platform admin center** tab in your browser.

-19. In your browser, leave the **Power Apps** tab open for the next lab exercise.
+12. In your browser, leave the **Power Apps** tab open for the next lab exercise.

 # Proceed to Lab 3 - Exercise 6